 In any enterprise, two types of work are carried out:

 Continuous work This type of work has no start or end point.
 It just keeps rolling along – day in, day out.

-Examples: Processing invoices, greeting visitors, driving a truck, talking with customers, running an IT helpdesk.
+Examples: Processing invoices, greeting visitors, driving a truck, running an IT helpdesk.

-Examples: Conceiving and launching a new product, improving a business process, solving an intractable problem, creating an advertising campaign, carrying out a reorganization.
+Examples: Conceiving and launching a new product, improving a business process, solving an intractable problem, creating an advertising campaign, carrying out a reorganisation.

 Rich Co-creation is a way of designing and conducting project work.

 |GENERIC CO-CREATION||RICH CO-CREATION|

 |Limited range of applications — mostly product and service innovation.||Wide range of applications including product and service innovation, whole system change, complex problem solving, and expanding value generation capability or utilising it more fully.|

 |Limited set of beneficiaries — mostly customers and service users.||Rich Co-creation is generative, informed by the principle of seeking to generate the maximum amount of value for the greatest number of beneficiaries.|